 Perranporth is probably one of the longest beaches I’ve ever seen!
 The golden sand streches for miles, creating a truly fantastic experience.
 But, if horses aren’t you thing, other wet weather beach activities to try include surfing and paddle-boarding.

 TOP TIP: Looking for more UK Beach holiday ideas?
 Brighton and the South East Coast also have alot to offer!

 The final of my top things to do in Cornwall is a simple one, walk a section of the South West Coast Path.
 The whole path amazingly streches 630 miles, running all the way from Somerset and along the coasts of Cornwall and Dorset.

 Completing the whole loop is therefore pretty unlikely on most Cornwall breaks, but the breath-taking scenery and heritage of the coast path makes walking a mile or two well worthwhile!
-For example, we walked a small strech from our base in Portloe and I was amazed by the spectacular sea views.
+For example, I’ve walked a small strech from Portloe and I was amazed by the spectacular sea views.

 Holiday to Cornwall Itinerary –

-Our Cornwall holiday really made me realise/remember how beautiful parts of England can be.
+Enjoying Cornwall breaks over the last few years has really made me realise how beautiful parts of England can be.
 There’s so many magical places to explore right on our doorstep that can often get overlooked, so I hope this post inspires you to enjoy your own amazing holiday to Cornwall!